Tiya Dely: Awards

-The many awards Magpayo received for her contributions to the Philippine broadcast industry include the Pama-As Gintong Bai award from the National Commission for Culture and the Arts, and a Lifetime Achievement Award from the Kapisanan ng mga Brodkaster ng Pilipinas (KBP).
-In 2006, Magpayo was honored with the Gawad Plaridel Award by the University of the Philippines for keeping her dedication, integrity, and professionalism.
+The awards Magpayo received for her contributions to the Philippine broadcast industry include the Pama-As Gintong Bai award from the National Commission for Culture and the Arts, and a Lifetime Achievement Award from the Kapisanan ng mga Brodkaster ng Pilipinas (KBP).
+In 2006, Magpayo was presented with the Gawad Plaridel Award by the University of the Philippines for keeping her "dedication, integrity, and professionalism".
 She was supposed to receive the Gawad Saguisag Quezon award; instead, her relatives accepted the award in her place.
-The award pays tribute to her over 60 years in Philippine broadcasting.
+The award acknowledges her 60+ years in Philippine broadcasting.

 Personal life

-Magpayo was married to Colonel Leonor Reyes Sr. A veteran of Battle of Bataan and the Korean War.
+Magpayo was married to Colonel Leonor Reyes Sr., a veteran of the Battle of Bataan and the Korean War.
 They had two daughters, Violeta and Delia, and a son, Leonor Jr.